 An initial visit lasts about three hours.
 During that time, survivors meet the members of their care team, including:

 Pediatric oncologist, bone marrow transplantation physician or advanced practice provider: Your child’s oncology or bone marrow transplantation provider will review your child’s records prior to the appointment.
 They will discuss with you and your family any physical or mental health concerns you have about your child, perform a comprehensive exam of your child and order any necessary tests.
 They will also discuss any important past medical issues from the cancer or bone marrow transplantation treatment and will develop a plan to help address any ongoing concerns.
 They will also communicate with your primary care provider and any additional specialists.
-At the end of the appointment, you will receive a comprehensive note detailing your visit and plan.

 Dietitian: Cancer and bone marrow transplantation survivors often struggle with returning to a well-rounded nutrition and activity plan after therapy.
 A dietitian will review your child’s dietary and activity habits, blood pressure and relevant nutrition labs.
 They will work with you to develop individualized healthy lifestyle recommendations for your child and family.

-Nurse coordinator and educator: Your survivorship nurse coordinator and educator will review your child’s records prior to the appointment and create an individualized treatment summary for you, detailing any continued follow-up visits or tests that your child will need.
+Nurse coordinator and educator: A survivorship nurse coordinator and educator will review your child’s records prior to the appointment and create an individualized treatment summary for you, detailing any continued follow-up visits or tests that your child will need.
 They will review this with you during your child’s appointment and answer your questions.
 They will also provide you with a wallet-sized card summarizing your discussion.

 After the initial visit, your child will return annually to our clinic for evaluation, risk assessment and health education.
-These follow-up appointments are much shorter, and your child may see one or a combination of the following specialists: a pediatric oncologist, a bone marrow translation physician, an advanced practice provider or nurse educator.
+These follow-up appointments are much shorter, and your child may see one or a combination of the following specialists: a pediatric oncologist, a bone marrow translation physician and an advanced practice provider or nurse educator.
 The appointments include a physical exam and any necessary tests and screenings that help us monitor your child for late side effects.
 We will also provide ongoing health education and will make referrals to other specialists as necessary.

 Frequently asked questions about the HOPE Cancer Survivorship Program